ferbiy/pain-radar/poc/tasks.md

 ---

-### Task 5.10: Implement Hybrid Data Extraction Strategy
+### Task 5.10: Implement Hybrid Data Extraction Strategy (DONE)

+**Status:** ✅ Completed - Robust extraction helper implemented and used across all agents.

+**What was achieved:**

+- Created `extractStructuredOutput` helper in `lib/openai/extraction.ts`
+- Implemented 3-strategy approach:
+  - Strategy 1a: AI message with content, NO tool_calls (ideal case)
+  - Strategy 1b: AI message with content, EVEN IF has tool_calls (handles partial JSON)
+  - Strategy 2: Direct tool results (fallback)
+- All agents (Pain Extractor, Idea Generator) now use this unified helper
+- Successfully extracts JSON from messages where agent provides synthesis AND tool_calls simultaneously
+- Handles markdown code blocks, plain JSON, and JSON embedded in text

-**Goal:** Create a robust extraction strategy that combines tool data with agent synthesis.
+**Goal (achieved):** Create a robust extraction strategy that combines tool data with agent synthesis.

 **Create a unified extraction helper:**